However, if you would rather have someone else change your oil, there are a few basic things you should know first.

-Start looking for car insurance to further protect your vehicles as soon as you’re done reading by entering your ZIP code into our FREE search tool on his page!
+Start looking for car insurance by entering your ZIP code into our FREE search tool on this page!

 - Kia Soul – 4 cylinder/1.6 L: 3.5 quarts

 - Chevrolet Volt – 4 cylinder/1.4 L: 3.7 quarts

 - Chevy Silverado 3500 Pickup – 8 cylinder/6.0 L: 6.1 quarts